eirikmn/INLA.climate/README.md

-# INLA.climate
+# INLA.climate2
-Repository for the INLA.climate R-package
+Repository for the INLA.climate2 R-package